A look at Outset Medical Inc.’s (OM) recent performance gives investors their first glimpse of hope. - News Daemon

 Outset Medical Inc. (NASDAQ: OM) Trading Performance Indicators

-Take a look at Outset Medical Inc.’s (OM) current performance indicators.
-Last quarter, stock had a quick ratio of 5.10.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 10.85.
+Here are Outset Medical Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 5.10.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 11.07.

 Technical Analysis of Outset Medical Inc. (OM)

-At the time of writing, stock’s 50-day Moving Average is $19.97, while its 200-day Moving Average is $22.80.
-However, in the short run, Outset Medical Inc.’s stock first resistance to watch stands at $26.33.
-Second resistance stands at $27.75.
-The third major resistance level sits at $28.77.
-If the price goes on to break the first support level at $23.88, it is likely to go to the next support level at $22.86.
-Should the price break the second support level, the third support level stands at $21.44.
+At the time of writing, stock’s 50-day Moving Average is $21.03, while its 200-day Moving Average is $22.37.
+Now, the first resistance to watch is $27.58.
+This is followed by the second major resistance level at $28.22.
+The third major resistance level sits at $28.94.
+If the price goes on to break the first support level at $26.22, it is likely to go to the next support level at $25.50.
+Should the price break the second support level, the third support level stands at $24.86.

 Outset Medical Inc. (NASDAQ: OM) Key Stats